Skip to content

 Clarification on Delivery Channel Overlap

-• WebSocket publish messages have no effect on HTTPS/SNS preferences.
+• WebSocket event configuration messages have no effect on HTTPS/SNS preferences.

-• HTTPS/SNS publish messages have no effect on WebSocket preferences.
+• HTTPS/SNS event configuration messages have no effect on WebSocket preferences.

 • You can implement either channel independently.